gabrielbasetti/log2trap/README.md

 ## :white_check_mark: Requirements ##

-Before starting, you need to have Zabbix Server 6.4 previously installed and running and Python3 compiler installed. pyzabbix and py-zabbix repos are not the same.
-Python pip install the two repos in the same folder "pyzabbix", what causes problems.
+Before starting, you need to have Zabbix Server 6.4 previously installed and running and Python3 compiler installed.<br>
+pyzabbix and py-zabbix repos are not the same.
+Python pip install the two repos in the same folder "pyzabbix", what causes problems.<br>
 Don't install py-zabbix as for some reason it doesn't work with Zabbix Server 6.4

 ## :checkered_flag: Starting ##